RAF Membury: 3rd Photographic and 67th Observation/Reconnaissance Groups

-Lockheed P-38J-10-LO (F-5C) Lightning serial 42-67435 of the 67th Recon Group.
+Lockheed P-38J (F-5C) Lightning of the 67th Recon Group.

-North American P-51A-10 Mustang (F-6) Serial 43-6173 "Peg of My Heart" of the 67th Recon Group.
+North American P-51A Mustang (F-6) "Peg of My Heart" of the 67th Recon Group.

 At the time of the transfer to Ninth Air Force, the group was redesignated the 67th Reconnaissance Group.

 At the time, the 107th and 109th Squadrons were converting to North American P-51A Mustangs.
 However, before this was completed, the 107th Squadron was moved to nearby RAF Aldermaston.

 6th Tactical Air Depot

 During the winter of 1942/1943, the Air Depot site was occupied by the 7th and 16th Air Depot Groups, forming the 6th Tactical Air Depot which specialised in the repair and modification of Republic P-47 Thunderbolt.

 In 1943, the north–south runway was extended to 6000 feet to support the facility as an Air Depot.

 366th Fighter Group

 In January 1944 the 366th Fighter Group arrived at Membury from Bluethenthal AAF North Carolina.
 Operational squadrons of the group were: